Home Information Section

 to India,where he made his living painting Indian dignitaries and Colonial

-connection with families called Tomlinson or Moss(or any info re them)-but
+with families called Tomlinson or Moss(or any info re them)-but any scrap of

 John Tunnah email

-Unfortunately, Arthur ended up as a Barnados boy.
-I was hoping that
+Arthur ended up as a Barnados boy.
+I was hoping that someone might

-someone might know where around Barton that might have been, and perhaps
+know where around Barton that might have been, and perhaps why this

-Arthur eventually made his way to Plymouth, where he married and had
+eventually made his way to Plymouth, where he married and had a son,

-a son, before moving back to your area in about 1903.
-We know that he
+before moving back to your area in about 1903.
+We know that he was

 your coastguard station or possibly just to shipping in the area.

-please tell me what Providence House has been used for in the past?
+could somebody please tell me what Providence House has been used for

-marries several years ago and I believe moved to barton area as her
+she marries several years ago and I believe moved to barton area as her husband

 If anyone can help please contact craig on firstname.lastname@example.org.